junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > demons attack bunker, the ghosts help protect them

-Dean thinks he can hear bunker door shaking just from his room.
+Dean thinks he can hear the bunker door shaking just from his room.
 All their ghost hunter friends have spread out to their assigned positions, getting prepared.
 He really should join them, considering he's the only one around who's able to shoot a rock-salt gun.

 He doesn't want to leave his room.